ChuckJHardy/ContinuusLenimentus/README.md

 ## Usage

-Within your applications `.simplecov` file add `ContinuusLenimentus` as a formatter.
+Within your applications `.simplecov` file add `SimpleCov::Formatter::ContinuusLenimentusFormatter` as a formatter.

-    require 'simple-local-ci'
+    require 'continuus_lenimentus'

     SimpleCov.configure do
       start('rails') do
         formatter SimpleCov::Formatter::MultiFormatter[
           SimpleCov::Formatter::HTMLFormatter,
-          SimpleCov::Formatter::ContinuusLenimentus
+          SimpleCov::Formatter::ContinuusLenimentusFormatter
         ]
       end
     end

+And within your `spec_helper.rb` file add a configuration block if required.

+    require "simplecov"
+    require 'continuus_lenimentus'

+    ContinuusLenimentus.configure do |config|
+      config.key = 'MQofYpgCMZ79shxTtgYiQFEuvPdw'
+      config.file = 'ci.enc'
+      config.directory = Dir.getwd
+      condig.message = "CI generated."
+    end

 Each time you run your spec suite a file will be generated.

+## Configuration

+* `key` is used when encrypting the generated file. `wdPvuEFQiYgtTxhs97ZMCgpYfoQM`
+* `file` is the name of the generated file. `continuus_lenimentus.enc`
+* `directory` is the directory where the generated file will be saved. `/coverage`
+* `message` is the output displayed on the screen each time the tests are run `Continuous Integration report generated.`

 ## Requirements

 * ruby > 1.9.x
+* simplecov > 0.7.x
+* gibberish > 1.3.x

 ## Contributing [![Maintained Status](http://stillmaintained.com/ChuckJHardy/ContinuusLenimentus.png)](http://stillmaintained.com/ChuckJHardy/ContinuusLenimentus)